wp-plugins/statpress-reloaded/readme.txt

 = What's new? =
 StatPress is alive again!
 Since the original author, Danielle Lippi, seems to have stopped working on it, i'm dealing with it - thank you, GPL. ;)
-This first release contians two bug fices and many new browser agents, search engines and spider definitions.
+This first release contains two bug fixes and many new browser agents, search engines and spider definitions.
 More to come!

 The changelog is at "Other Notes".